-If your idea is to take a trip to beautiful Sardinia on four or two wheels, it is good to know what stops you should not miss on an itinerary in the North of the island.
+If this year you're thinking about taking a trip to beautiful Sardinia on four or two wheels, it is good to know what stops you should not miss on an itinerary on the road in the North of the island.
 In most cases, your tour will be starting in Olbia, which is why we will start our journey on the road from this coastal city in the northeast.

 Remember that these places, in addition to their architectural and landscape beauty, are the scene of fascinating folkloric events that express their true soul.
-Well, let's not waste any time, get on board your four wheels or motorbike and we will take you on an exciting North Sardinia road trip by car and bike that will simply make you fall in love!
+Well, let's not waste any time, get on board your car or motorbike and we will take you on an exciting North Sardinia road trip by car and bike that will simply make you fall in love with this magic land!

-North Sardinia road trip by car and bike: what awaits you
+North Sardinia road trip by car and bike: the itinerary

 Thanks to its winding roads through an ever-changing landscape, Sardinia knows how to make the journey, from one stop to the next, an extraordinary experience.
 This island is a true dream for two-wheelers, but it's a land equally beautiful for those who prefer the comfort of four wheels.